amit9021/job-search-mangment/docs/modules/JOBS_MODULE.md

 ---

 ### **Flow 2: Update Job Stage**
-1. User views job detail (or from jobs table)
-2. Clicks "Update Status" button
-3. Selects new stage (e.g., HR → TECH)
-4. Enters note (e.g., "3 rounds scheduled for Nov 5")
-5. Clicks "Save"
+1. User hovers a pipeline card or table row and clicks the inline stage chip (or "Update stage" inside the history modal).
+2. Stage picker opens with options (Applied/HR/Tech/Offer/Rejected/Dormant) and an optional note field.
+3. User confirms the change; note is logged alongside the status update.
-6. Backend:
+4. Backend:
    - Updates `job.stage`
-   - Creates JobStatusHistory entry
+   - Creates JobStatusHistory entry (persisting the optional note)
    - Recalculates heat (TECH → heat >= 2)
    - Updates `lastTouchAt` and `updatedAt`
 7. UI refreshes, job shows new stage and heat